 What information can I get about staffing?

-The following types of staff are included in the nursing home staffing information that is collected by CMS:
+These types of staff are included in the nursing home staffing information that is collected by CMS:

 - Registered Nurse (RN)